 This obligation shall be fulfilled by providing the Resident with:

-information made available to the Residence by EOEA regarding the availability of palliative care and end-of-life options; or
+information made available to the Residence by EOAI regarding the availability of palliative care and end-of-life options; or

 information produced by the Residence that satisfies the requirements established by M.G.L. c.
 111, § 227.